mikemarsian/serially/README.md

 class Post
      include Serially

-     serially in_queue: 'posts` do
+     serially in_queue: 'posts' do
         ...
      end
 end
 ```
-Different instances of Post will all schedule their task-containing jobs in 'posts' queue, without any interference to each other.
+`Serially::Job`'s of different instances of Post will all be scheduled in 'posts' queue, without any interference to each other.

 ### Blocks
 In addition to instance methods, you can pass a block as a task callback, and you can mix both syntaxes in your class: